-The model was run for the critical time periods (Step 5) reducing the fecal parameters as determined in the model calibration process (Step 4) until both the resulting summer fecal coliform 30 day geometric mean of 175 cfu/100ml and the winter fecal coliform 30 day geometric mean of 1000 cfu/100ml are maintained.
+The model was run for the critical time periods (Step 5) reducing the fecal parameters as determined in the model calibration process (Step 4) until both the resulting summer fecal coliform 30 day geometric mean of 150 cfu/100ml and the winter fecal coliform 30 day geometric mean of 1000 cfu/100ml are maintained.
 Since numerous activities and land uses contribute fecal coliform loadings to the stream system at various rates and time, the TMDL may present numerous allocation scenarios reflecting different reduction strategies for the various sources and their respective loadings.

-Based on the current state-of-the-practice for nonpoint source controls, it is assumed that there is an upper limit to the percent removal currently achievable with present day structural and nonstructural best management practices.
-On a large area basis, that upper threshold is assumed to be around 30%.
-This assumption would not apply, for example, to suspended solids where much greater percent reductions have been documented in the literature.
-Unlike conventional wastewater treatment technologies which frequently achieve much greater percent reductions, nonpoint source control technologies and/or practices are limited mostly to source separation, physical removal mechanisms (i.e., settling and filtration), pollution prevention, and land cover modifications (e.g., use of buffer strips, and contour terracing in agricultural lands) to achieve nonpoint source load reductions.
-It is assumed that adjustments to the ACOOP factor and, to a limited extent, the WSQOP factor, can be used to simulate the equivalent performance of prevailing nonpoint source controls.
-An assumption is further made that a 30% reduction in ACQOP is "physically" equivalent to a 30% reduction in fecal coliform loadings achieved using specific non-structural and structural controls.
-With respect to the WSQOP factor, this represents the overland flow rate (expressed in inches of water) at which 90% of a constituent will be removed from a particular land surface.
-An increase in the WSQOP factor is, in effect, equivalent to a decrease in the amount of a pollutant exported.
+Unlike conventional wastewater treatment technologies which can frequently achieve much greater percent pollutant reductions, nonpoint source control technologies and/or practices are limited mostly to source separation, physical removal & separation mechanisms (i.e., settling and filtration), pollution prevention, and land cover modifications (e.g., use of buffer strips, and contour terracing in agricultural lands) to achieve nonpoint source load reductions.
+Adjustments to the ACQOP and, to a limited extent, the WSQOP factors in HSPF, can be used to simulate the equivalent performance of prevailing nonpoint source controls.
+The assumption is made that a percent reduction in ACQOP is "physically" equivalent to same percent reduction in loadings achieved using specific non-structural and structural controls.
+With respect to the WSQOP factor, this represents the overland flow rate (expressed in inches of surface runoff) at which 90% of a constituent will be removed from a particular land surface.
+An increase in the WSQOP factor is, in effect, equivalent to a decrease in the amount of exported pollutant.

-Information is not available to support an assumption that increases to WSQOP on the order of +/- 30% are realistically achievable given what the WSQOP factor physically represents.
-It is realistic to assume that a greater percent increase in the WSQOP factor are achievable in agricultural areas as opposed to urban areas.
-For the preliminary allocation, increases to WSQOP are limited to no more than 20% of the calibrated value(s) for agricultural areas and to no more than 10% of final calibrated values for urban and barren areas.
+Information is not readily available to support an assumption as to what percent increases in WSQOP are realistically achievable given what the WSQOP factor physically represents.
+It is assumed that a greater percent increase in the WSQOP factor is achievable in agricultural areas as opposed to urban areas due to the diversity of management practices available for use in these areas.
+For the preliminary allocation, increases to WSQOP were limited to no more than 20% of the calibrated value(s) for agricultural areas and to no more than 10% of final calibrated values for urban and barren areas.